bzarr/TUM-CONTROL/Prediction_Models/README.md

   style="margin: 0 auto; max-width: 100px">
 </p>

 In this figure, we present the open-loop prediction assessment spanning $n_s = 1000$ prediction steps, corresponding to a 20s ride.
-During this evaluation, the steering-wheel angle remains fixed at 90°, while the vehicle speed undergoes a steady increase, as detailed in \cite{international2021passenger}.
+During this evaluation, the steering-wheel angle remains fixed at 90°, while the vehicle speed undergoes a steady increase.

 It is important to emphasize that the accuracy of parameter estimation relies heavily on both the selected model and the quality of the measured data.
 Additionally, our approach did not employ any state estimation and sensor fusion techniques to enhance state estimations.